Arizona Asset Forfeiture Lawyer

 Search and Seizure Laws

 Arizona’s search and seizure laws have long been a cause for worry among its residents, especially when it comes to asset forfeiture.
-Law enforcement may seize assets without immediate proof of cause for forfeiture; thus putting the burden of proof squarely on the owner who must then file suit to claim ownership and show that their property was not involved in an alleged crime or civil dispute; additionally if their case fails successfully they could incur costs associated with legal defense for the state if their case fails successfully.
+Law enforcement may seize assets without immediate proof of cause for forfeiture, thus putting the burden of proof squarely on the owner, who must then file suit to claim ownership and show that their property was not involved in an alleged crime or civil dispute.
+Additionally, even if a defense is successful, the defendant could incur costs associated with a legal defense against the state.

-An innocent party can be punished twice by asset forfeiture laws in Arizona: first by having their property taken due to false allegations of illegal activity, and secondly by being required to pay legal costs back to the state if their ownership cannot be proven successfully.
+An innocent party can be punished twice by asset forfeiture laws in Arizona—first, by having their property taken due to false allegations of illegal activity, and secondly, by being required to pay legal costs back to the state if their ownership cannot be successfully proven.
 As such, citizens may become dissuaded from challenging asset forfeiture cases; it’s essential that legal advice be sought to fully understand your rights and options in these instances.

 What To Do If Your Assets Have Been Seized in Arizona